 Importing Customer Payments

 You can use Payment Management to manage the import and application of customer payments.
-Use the cash receipt journal to register customer payments from the bank account transactions.
-When the payments have been registered and posted in the cash receipt journal, you can reconcile your bank accounts, which requires applying the incoming payments to the customer ledger entries in order to close the sales invoices.
+Use the cash receipt journal to register customer payments from bank account transactions and third-party payments.
+When the payments have been registered and posted in the cash receipt journal, you can reconcile your bank accounts, which requires applying the incoming payments to the customer ledger entries to close the sales invoices.

-You can import the payments using either manual or direct communication, depending on your agreement in the bank.
+Depending on your agreement with the bank, you can import the payments using either manual or direct communication.

 The following prerequisites are required for Payment Management to manage customer payments:

-Payment Management must have been activated on the cash receipt journal.
-You can check this by accessing the Batch Name at the header of the cash receipt journal, which will open the General Journal Batches page.
-In the column Payment Management Journal, validate that Payment Management is activated on the journal.
+Activate Payment Management - Payment Management must have been activated on the cash receipt journal.
+To check this, select the Batch Name at the header of the cash receipt journal.
+On the General Journal Batches page, check whether the Payment Management Journal column is selected.

-A balance account must have been defined on the cash receipt journal.
+A balance account - you must define a balance account on the cash receipt journal.
 The bank account must have been set up with Payment Management and Bank Reg.
 No. and Bank Account No. must have been defined for the bank account.
-We also recommend that IBAN and SWIFT are entered on the bank account - this is especially important when importing payments using direct communication.
+We recommend adding the IBAN and SWIFT numbers - especially when importing payments using direct communication.
 For more information on how to set up bank accounts with Payment Management, see Setting up bank accounts.

 - Use the icon and search for Cash Receipt Journals, then select the related link.

 - Open the relevant journal, and select Home > Import Payments.
 If you are using direct communication, payments available in the bank will automatically be imported.
 If you use manual communication, you must select the file to be imported from your local desk.

 - On the Import Payments dialog box, depending on whether you are importing customer payments from the bank or PSP payments, you can specify the following: